 Any SAE will be documented in study specific event forms.
 SAE form is a paper form that is used for submission to institutional ethics committee.
 The scanned pdf of the form will be uploaded as a source data to the event form.
 No reconciliation will be required.

+All safety events will be recorded in the Case Record Form (CRF) and reported to the trial

+management team within 24 hours of its occurrence.
+The trial management team will then

+assess if the event can be considered related to the trial or the intervention within 24 hours of

+it being reported.
+Events that are considered probably related will be reported immediately

+to the combined Trial Steering and Data Monitoring Committee.

 8.3 Data Export